martinlaws/w02d4-promises/README.md

 ### 5. Final Points

-- Promises are also called Futures, Delayed, Deffered, etc. See <https://en.wikipedia.org/wiki/Futures_and_promises>
+- Promises are also called Futures, Delayed, Deferred, etc. See <https://en.wikipedia.org/wiki/Futures_and_promises>
 - **Don't use `async/await`**!
 This is a new and easier way to do asynchronous operations without worring about callbacks _at all_.
 Underneath, promises are being used.
 Therefore we want you to still spend time getting comfortable with promises and NOT use `async/await` until final projects.